-The Greenline Project aims to reposition the Yarra River - Birrarung as the focal point of Melbourne's culture, economy and liveability.
+The Greenline Project aims to reposition the Yarra River - Birrarung as the heart of Melbourne's culture, economy and liveability.

 Through the Greenline Project, we will revitalise the river's north bank, transforming it into an inspiring and rejuvenated public waterfront.
 A 4-kilometre pathway will connect vibrant riverside destinations, stretching from Birrarung Marr to the Bolte Bridge in Docklands.
-It will integrate Aboriginal culture and engagement at every stage of the design and delivery process.
+It will integrate Aboriginal culture and engagement at every stage of the design and delivery process, and its ongoing programming and management.

-The Greenline Project will present contemporary Melbourne culture and celebrate the history of the area.
+The Greenline Project will recognise and celebrate Melbourne's diverse cultures and the layered histories of this area.
 It will include efforts to restore the river and its surrounding environment as an ecological corridor.

-The Yarra River - Birrarung holds immense spiritual, cultural and historical significance for the Wurundjeri Woi-wurrung.
+The Yarra River - Birrarung holds immense spiritual and cultural significance for the Wurundjeri Woi-wurrung.
 It has played a central role in the city's evolution, serving as a maritime port, a focus of metropolitan rail networks and, recently, a hub for arts and leisure.

-Currently, the north bank suffers from limited pedestrian and cyclist navigation, with narrow and poorly connected paths, steep slopes, uneven pavements and inadequate amenities.
+Currently, the north bank suffers from disjointed and limited pedestrian and active transport navigation, with narrow and poorly connected paths, steep slopes, uneven pavements and inadequate amenities.
 It lacks cultural diversity, ecological value and sustained social and civic engagement.
-However, we have an opportunity to reconnect disparate spaces through a clear navigable pathway, allowing for underutilised spaces to become new hubs of activity, culture and commerce.
+We have an opportunity to reconnect disparate spaces through a clear navigable pathway, allowing for underutilised spaces to become new hubs of activity, culture and commerce.

-The Greenline Project expresses and celebrates the layers of history in our city, creating compelling journeys and enhancing opportunities to connect with the water.
+The Greenline Project expresses and celebrates the layers of history in our city, creating compelling journeys and enhancing a variety of opportunities to connect with the water.
 The project seeks to benefit residents and visitors by establishing connected spaces that embrace the river, prioritise safety and inclusion, provide opportunities for public activities and improve health and wellbeing.
 It will address environmental and climate-related challenges, focusing on improving river health, increasing tree canopy and reintroducing riparian vegetation to support biodiversity and environmental education.

 This master plan develops the Greenline Project as a series of interconnected spaces along the north bank of the Yarra River - Birrarung.
-We introduce the idea of a 'woven line' to guide the big-picture changes and themes that establish the ecological, cultural, connectivity and place-based aspirations of the project.
-We then detail the vision and design actions across five precincts.
-We elaborate on the implementation plan's objectives through a series of Woven Line threads - project-wide strategies that provide an additional dimension of detail about what will continue to be explored in later stages of the project.
+We introduce the idea of a 'woven line' to guide the big-picture changes and themes that establish the ecological, cultural, connection and place-based aspirations of the project.
+We then detail the opportunities and design actions across five precincts.
+We elaborate on the Greenline Implementation Plan's objectives through a series of project-wide strategies that provide an additional dimension of detail about what will continue to be explored in later stages of the project.

-An extensive six week stakeholder and community engagement program was held during April - May 2023 with input received from 756 participants across a range of activities.
-Feedback from the engagement program has been organised into the four project themes, ecology, culture, place and connection.
+A four week stakeholder and community engagement program was held during August - September 2023 with input received from 314 participants across a range of activities.
+Feedback from the engagement program has been organised into the four project themes, environment, culture, place and connection.
 This feedback has been incorporated into this master plan and will be used to develop and refine future precinct plans and concept designs in collaboration with stakeholders and the community.